Residential Fellowship Opportunity

 The Frederick P. Lenz Residential Fellowship in Buddhism and American Culture & Values

-The Office of Academic Affairs is pleased to announce that applications are being taken for the 2015-16 Frederick P. Lenz Foundation Residential Fellowship for Buddhist Studies and American Culture and Values.
-This is an opportunity for faculty and other professionals planning sabbaticals during the 2015-16 academic year to spend a semester on the Naropa University campus in Boulder, Colorado, conducting a research, artistic, social action or other project that relates Buddhist philosophy and practice to an aspect of American culture and values.
+The application period for the 2016-2017 Frederick P. Lenz Foundation Residential Fellowship for Buddhist Studies and American Culture and Values is now open!
+This is an opportunity for faculty and other professionals planning sabbaticals during the 2016-2017 academic year to spend a semester on the Naropa University campus in Boulder, Colorado, conducting a research, artistic, social action or other project that relates Buddhist philosophy and practice to an aspect of American culture and values.
 This is an ideal place for a Buddhism fellowship, Religious Studies fellowship or sabbatical fellowship in Religion.

 Melissa Rolnick, MFA